RunestoneInteractive/RunestoneServer/source/BasicDS/stacks.rst

       :feedback_c: Good job.
       :feedback_d: Remember that a stack is built from the bottom up.

-      Given the following sequence of stack operations what is the top item on the stack?
+      Given the following sequence of stack operations, what is the top item on the stack when the sequence is complete?

       .. code-block:: python

        m = Stack()
        m.push('x')
        m.push('y')
-       m.pop():
+       m.pop()
        m.push('z')
        m.peek()